ruijun1110/EmailSender/README.md

-# EmailSender
+# IMAP-SMTP-Email-Generator
-A tool that allows you to send email using C#
+A tool that uses IMAP and SMTP protocols to help you to draft and send email without using email client.